Certora/gambit/README.md

 Generated 27 mutants in 0.42 seconds
 </pre>

-### Example 2: Mutating and downsampling
+### Example 3: Mutating and downsampling

-The above command produced 34 mutants which may be more than you need.
-Gambit provides a way to randomly downsample the number of mutants with the `--num_mutants` or `-n` option:
+To randomly downsample the number of mutants generated, use the `--num_mutants`.
+For instance, if you only wanted 3 of the 27 mutants generated from Example 1, you would run:

 ```
 gambit mutate benchmarks/Ops/AOR/AOR.sol --num_mutants 3